someengineering/fixinventory/resotoworker/README.md

 There can be one or more instances of `resotoworker` in a Resoto deployment.
 A single `resotoworker` can collect many clouds or you could have multiple `resotoworker` collecting one cloud or even one account in one cloud each.

+More information can be found below and in [the docs](https://resoto.com/docs/concepts/components/worker).

 ## Usage
 `resotoworker` uses the following commandline arguments: